-Each of its key can be used in the handler's format so the corresponding value is properly displayed in the logged message (e.g. "{level}"->"INFO").
-Some record's values are objects with two or more attributes, these can be formatted with "{key.attr}" ("{key}" would display one by default).
-Formatting directives like "{key: >3}" also works and is particularly useful for time (see below).
+Each of the record keys can be used in the handler's format so the corresponding value is properly displayed in the logged message (e.g. "{level}" will return "INFO").
+Some records' values are objects with two or more attributes.
+These can be formatted with "{key.attr}" ("{key}" would display one by default).